BE READY BE RESPONSIBLE BE RESPECTFUL BE RESILIENT

 • develop or add to the PE, physical activity and sport that your school provides

-• Broader experience of a range of sports and physical activities offered to all pupils
+· Offer a broader and more equal experience of a range of sports and physical activities to all pupils